 When you create an edge, you will automatically be assigned a reserved domain or TCP address depending on the type of edge you create.
 You can customize this endpoint by adding your own reserved or custom branded domain.
 An edge can have many endpoints, and each will use the same configuration.

 Domains in ngrok are the public URL you can use to access your service.
-They can be subdomains of *.ngrok.io or they can be completely customized by bringing your own domain.
+They can be subdomains of a domain owned by ngrok, such as ngrok.dev, or they can be completely customized by bringing your own domain.

 Any domain that you intend to use should be registered in the ngrok Dashboard to ensure no other account can use it if your tunnel goes offline.

 You can also register wildcard domains to your account which will reserve all subdomains of that domain.

 ngrok permits you to bind HTTP and TLS tunnels to wildcard domains.
 All wildcard domains, even those that are subdomains of an ngrok owned domain must first be reserved for your account on your dashboard.
 When using